mplegendre/spliced/README.md

 If you want to use the default containers provided by spliced, you shouldn't need to worry about this.
 If you have any questions, don't hesitate to open an issue.

+## TODO

+ - need pretty docs with branding
+ - GitHub action to generate splice result interface from splice repository with artifacts
+ - update spliced-results repo to use it
+ - then do release of spliced on pip

 ## License